Texas City disaster: Cause

 The danger of ammonium nitrate may not have been well known at the time.
 While Army manuals classified it as a high explosive, general belief (and even guidance from the Department of Agriculture) held that fertilizer was not dangerous under typical conditions.
 However, the danger was not unknown.
 The Port of Houston had forbidden the loading of fertilizer in 1946.

 In the months before the disaster, local Catholic priest William F. Roach remarked on the concerning industrial conditions by stating "I feel like I’m sitting on a keg of dynamite."
+Roach was killed having driven to the waterfront to help after noticing smoke.

 Neither the Port of Texas City, the Texas City Terminal Railway, the City itself, nor any of the oil refineries, had a disaster preparedness plan—which even at the time was regarded as inadequate.
 The Port itself had no Port authority that could regulate both land and sea operations.
 Thus, safety was fragmented between companies and between land and sea.
 The end of military supervision at the end of the war also played a role.
 Safety authority should have transferred from the military back to the United States Coast Guard, but the Coast Guard failed to take preventative actions and safety instead returned to the hands of private parties.
 Texas City also failed to police or regulate the dock; such matters were left to security hired by the Terminal Railway.